He1mont/CapitalOne-Carbon-Impact/backend/prisma/README.md

 - using port `127.0.0.1:3306`

-- create user with privelleges to edit the SQL database the username and password will be needed fpr the `DATABASE-URL`
+- create user with privileges to edit the SQL database the username and password will be needed fpr the `DATABASE-URL`

 - create a `.env` file